Black Rice Risotto

 Read this link on Kale, from wellbeingsecrets.com, which gives you the whole scoop on kale, complete with delicious kale-based, dishes, three of them mine!

 They are thick and meaty, and reasonably expensive; you will swear you are eating a steak (and yes, they are still cheaper than steak!)
 Their stem is a little over 2 inches in diameter, about 4-5 inches long.
-Anytime you have a yen for a meaty taste when making a vegetarian dish, slice them a little over 1/2 inch thick, and saute them in a little olive oil, searing them on each side, then use them in salads, soups, pasta or rice dishes: Your dish will be taken to another level in no time and with minimal labor.
+Anytime you have a yen for a meaty taste when making a vegetarian dish, slice them a little under 1 inch thick (or split them through their whole length) and saute them in a little olive oil, searing them on each side.
+There are so many exciting ways to use them: by themselves, as is or with your favorite sauce, in salads, soups, pasta or rice dishes: Your dish will be taken to another level in no time and with minimal labor.

 I am sharing my black rice risotto just as I made it, but there is much room for adaptations and variations, just as long as the King Oyster Mushrooms are there.
 But you could skip the butternut squash for example, or replace it with tiny halved Brussels Sprouts; you could replace sliced kale leaves with sliced Swiss chard leaves; you could throw in a cup of sake or other dry white wine for an added kick, and so on.